vradarserver/standing-data/routes/schema-01/README.md

 four digits.
 The number can have either one or two characters at the end.

 Private aircraft, and aircraft with no filed flight plan, use their registration as a callsign.
-Virtual Radar Server does not try to resolve routes for these.
+The SDM site does not accept routes for registration callsigns.

 The callsign transmitted by ADS-B is typically entered into the aircraft's systems by a pilot, which can lead to inconsistencies.